lushtechnology/Egronomic-Assessment/README.md

 for classifying ergonomic vs non-ergonomic human body postures.
 In detail the app do the following :

 - Collect data from bluetooth stack and store it in a buffer.
-- A neural network based classifer that was trained on manually labeled dataset using Edge Impulse Studio can classify between ergonomics and non ergonomic position for workers (neck position).
+- A neural network based classifer that was trained on manually labeled dataset using Edge Impulse Studio can classify between ergonomics and non ergonomic position for workers (lower back position).
 - Sending notification to the mobile nrf connect app whenever non-egronomic position was detected.

 # Hardware requirements